 Caregiving, even today, is getting attention from public officials on both the federal and state levels.
 Long-term care is a significant public policy problem, and the COVID-19 pandemic further emphasized the challenges of long-term care, with many facilities caught off-guard by a virus that asymptomatic individuals could spread.

 Home care providers, many of whom are unpaid family members, found themselves juggling their personal and professional responsibilities with the demands of caregiving during a pandemic.
 The problem still exists post-COVID, and the burdens placed on family members present physical, emotional, and financial challenges.

 Most American families will confront long-term care issues at some point.
 Former First Lady Rosalynn Carter put it very clearly:

 There are only four kinds of people in the world: those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who need caregiving.

-The problem of long-term care has increased since the 1970s.
-Today, with Generation X and Late-Boomers all aging in mass and the remaining Baby Boomers still hanging around, understanding long-term care and caregiving options are essential to improving the overall quality of life.
+The dilemma of long-term care has only grown since the 1970s.
+As Generation X, Late-Boomers, and Baby Boomers age, understanding caregiving options becomes imperative for quality of life.

 Health Insurance Has Limitations